 This section provides a summary of traditional SNA metrics and prediction techniques.
 The following section explains how traditional metrics can be extended to take time into account.

-Every traditional SNA metric is described and defined in Social Network Analysis and summarised in an online book by Hanneman (2001).
-Most metrics can be grouped into one of the following three categories:
+Most traditional SNA metrics are described and defined in Social network analysis and summarised in an online book by Hanneman (2001).
+Most metrics can be grouped into one of two categories:

-- Power metrics (or centrality of a node): centrality; closeness; betweenness; indegree; outdegree; degree; number of messages sent/received; Bonacich's power and centrality index. - Aggregate graph metrics: size, complexity, density; number of paths of length 1, 2, 3, etc; connectedness; extent of triadic transitivity; diameter; mean flow; mean geodesic distance; Hubbel and Katz flow; Taylor measure; extent of reciprocity of attraction. - Structural metrics: number and location of cliques, n-cliques, k-plexes, k-cores, components, blocks and cutvertices.
+- Vertex metrics (that describe the prestige or centrality of a node), including centrality; closeness; betweenness; indegree; outdegree; degree; number of messages sent/received; Bonacich's power and centrality index. - Graph metrics (that describe the graph as a whole), including size, complexity, density; number of paths of length 1, 2, 3, etc.; connectedness; extent of triadic transitivity; diameter; mean flow; mean geodesic distance; Hubbel and Katz flow; Taylor measure; extent of reciprocity of attraction, number and location of cliques, n-cliques, k-plexes, k-cores, components, blocks and cutvertices.

-Existing link prediction techniques can use the values of these metrics in a graph instance to determine where new links are likely to arise.
-(For instance, it is more likely that a new link will be incident to a node with a high degree than a node with a low degree).
+Existing link prediction techniques can use the values of these metrics in a graph instance to determine where new links are likely to arise (e.g., it is more likely that a new link will be incident to a node with a high degree, than a node with a low degree).
 However, there have been very few investigations of link prediction.
-Taskar et al. (2004) used relational Markov models to learn patterns of cliques and transitivity in webpages and hyperlinks.
+Taskar, Abbeel and Wong (2004) used relational Markov models to learn patterns of cliques and transitivity in web pages and hyperlinks.
 Popescul and Ungar (2003) made citation prediction systems using statistical learning that extended inductive logic programming.
 Their system learnt link prediction patterns from queries to a relational database, including joins, selections and aggregations.
-Both these prediction systems included node attributes (e.g. webpage text) in addition to relational features.
-This makes them more powerful than prediction systems using only SNA metrics, but also more domain specific.
+Both these prediction systems included node attributes (i.e., content analysis, for example webpage text) in addition to relational features.
+This makes them more powerful than prediction systems using only SNA metrics, but also more domain-specific.
 Liben-Nowell and Kleinberg (2003) tested the predictive power of only proximity metrics, including common neighbours, the Katz measure and variants of PageRank.
-They found some of these measures had a predictive accuracy of up to 50% (compared to a random prediction's accuracy of less than a percent).
+They found some of these measures had a predictive accuracy of up to 50% (compared to a random prediction accuracy of less than 1%).